Taylor150/python-profiler/README.md

 ## Purpose
 The purpose of this application was a self-set challenge as a way for me got improve my python skills.
 I am curretnly in the progress of learning programming in the hopes of becoming a software engineer in the future.

+## Plans
+Although I am happy with the current state of the program, It is mainly a proof of concept and a gimmick more than a practical/useful tool.
+I will be happy to call it finished when:
+- [x] Guesses users nationality, age & gender
+- [ ] GUI
+- [ ] Provides probabilty of accuracy